jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source [^Reddit ^Post](https://discord.com/channels/306874195051020288/768614566594478080/788521217635909633)

 # Climb
 At the start of your Main Phase, you may exhaust a location on your side.
 If you do, put a +1/+1 counter on this character.

 Exhausted Locations can still be flipped face-down to pay for super powers but a face-down Location cannot be climbed (it is not counted as a location while face-down).
 Exhausted Locations also do not generate Recruit Points but with Climb they will recover before the start of the Build Phase anyway so that is a non-issue.

+# Clone

+* Put a token copy of the chosen character onto your side.
+The copy has all the printed characteristics (name, team, cost, ATK/DEF, Health, powers) of that character but nothing else.
+It appears face up and ready, and does not appear with any counters or status effects (like Burn).
+Uniqueness does apply to the token.

 # Collect
+A term used on the Collector supporting character from the Legacy set.

 Remove the chosen character from the game.
 You may only collect a character with a different team affiliation from every other character you've collected this game.
 A collection is unique to a player.

+# Collection
+A term used on the Collector main character Level 2 from Crossover Vol 3

+The Collector’s Collection can only have one equipment, one plot twist, and one supporting character at a time.
+But once one is played from his Collection, he is free to add another card of that type to his Collection.

 # Combat Master
 While this character is in combat, enemy players can't play plot twists.

 # Comet Fall
  When this character appears, put a -1/-1 counter on each enemy character.

 # Creature
 This character cannot be equipped.
-This power cannot be turned off (with the exception of Dark Phoenix or another power that would disable Keyword Text).

 # Daze